-Man who imported 24kg of cocaine into Northland jailed for 15 years
+Frenchman who imported 24kg of cocaine into Northland jailed for 15 years

 The duo arranged a similar role for themselves aboard the cruise ship Regatta which was due to travel from the US to South America, the Pacific and New Zealand and eventually their target country Australia.

-Yonkwa-Dingom's role included flying to countries cocaine was destined to arrive in to prepare for the drug's arrival.
+Yonkwa-Dingom's role included flying to countries cocaine was destined for to prepare for the drug's arrival.

 He flew to the US and began preparation for the operation before travelling to South America and on to French Polynesia.

-Drug syndicate members were paid through international money transfers and were able to securely communicate with each other using a cellphone application called 'Silent Phone'.
+Drug syndicate members were paid through international money transfers and were able to securely communicate with each other using a cellphone application called "Silent Phone".

 Yonkwa-Dingom arrived in Australia on November 9, 2017, and two international money transfers enabled him to set up a Sydney apartment in preparation for the arrival of the Astor and Regatta.